ilovecats4606/Lanschool-Air-Research/README.md

 ```

 There seems to be generation of a private key in the code (keypair gen on config).
 Not sure, will look into it tomorrow.
+However, the LanSchool documentation states you can email to them and they will decrypt the logs for you.
+Don't really know whats happening.

+That means that they have the private key.

 Below is datamining from some js files.